The coronavirus pandemic has plunged the world’s economy into darkness, leaving small businesses floundering.

 Keap offers a whole catalog of webinars that give actionable advice and present useful tools for customers to grow their business during the crisis.

-Their webinars show expertise, encouraging customers to trust them, their brand, and their products.
+Their webinars demonstrate expertise, encouraging customers to trust them, their brand, and their products.
 This increases awareness and helps drive online sales.

 One of Keap's main impacts has been content marketing via its blogs, establishing thought leadership and increasing demand for more webinars: